-If you enjoy hemp-derived CBD products, you must’ve heard about the new cannabinoid on the block, Delta-8 THC.
+If you enjoy hemp-derived CBD products, you must’ve heard about delta 8 THC.
 This cannabinoid is a more potent alternative to CBD and makes the ideal replacement for many Okies searching for a boost.

-If you’re one of them, you likely want to know what it is and whether it remains on the right side of the law.
-Is D-8 legal in Oklahoma?
-If so, where to purchase top-shelf quality in the Sooner State?
+Since you’re here, you likely want to know what it is and whether it remains on the right side of the law.
+Is delta 8 THC legal in Oklahoma?
+Let’s have a closer look.

 Why Mr. Hemp Flower?